spu-bigdataanalytics-201/assignment5/README.md

 data.select(...).groupBy(...)
 ```

-## Dataset
+### Dataset

 You can use the [Amazon Product Review Dataset](https://nijianmo.github.io/amazon/index.html) with the whole dataset or the smallest one, or **any other dataset that you feel comfortable with**.
 You may need two datasets at least to be able to perform some operations, such as *joins*.

 For amazon product review dataset, review and the metadata datasets could be your two datasets.

 You can use small and simple datasets, you can create the dataset on your own, since some of the tasks may require multiple datasets.
+If you are using other datasets, please **provide a way to download the dataset** in the notebook.
+Remember, your notebooks should be **reproducible**, meaning that when you run it, it should have everything needed.

+PS: Data files should not be uploaded to git, unless they are really small and sample use only.

 ## Tasks